 The other restaurants are a far eastern, an Italian, a Brazilian, an indoor seafood place, and a Turkish (which, if only for its sophisticated modesty, is also outstanding).
 Drinks are also included in the stay, which means, really, once you’re here, you don’t have think about parting with another penny, or that jaw-dropping bill that usually slips under your door the night before checkout.
 Complimentary drinks also come in handy at the on-site nightclub, where spirit measures are literally a case of “say when”.

-Then there’s the golf course, which I can’t even remember seeing, but it’s what a lot of the people here come for, people who don’t need an excuse to indulge, people who want for nothing.
+Then there’s the golf course, which I can’t even remember seeing, but it’s what a lot people come here for.
+People who don’t need an excuse to indulge.
+People who want for nothing.
 And that’s the point of this place: it’s a transnational metaphor for new money.

 Without wanting to trivialise the despair that plagues this part of the world, the reason we come to places like Regnum Carya is to escape the wrecking ball of reality.
 We all know the truth that festers under the rock of civilisation.
 There’s political strife, terror attacks, coups, an increasingly authoritarian government, and a veritable warzone across the border.
 But the point is, you’d never realise it.
 Why would you, when the only thing that jitters here is the sunlight across the ocean.
 All you need to know is that Regnum is a village of everything you’ll ever need, designed for people who already have it all.
 Except the love of your life—you’ll need to bring that yourself.